Derabian/js-solar-potential/README.md

 - [Tailwind](https://tailwindcss.com): CSS framework for design and styling.
 - [ESLint](https://eslint.org): Statically analyze code to quickly find problems.
 - [Prettier](https://prettier.io): Opinionated code formatter.

+SolarMortgage  Calculator
+The calculator is in a prototype build.
+In the current build a value for mortgage, taxes, insurance, energy invoicing, and solar loan payments calculates slightly higher than mortgage, taxes,insurance, and energy invoicing without solar.

+The calculator displays a negative savings number and does not properly reflect extra principle payments following solar loan payoff.